Jungle Love (Family Guy): Production

 The episode was written by future showrunner Mark Hentemann and was directed by Peter Shin and Seth Kearsley.
 It featured special guest appearances from Ralph Garman, Lisa Wilhoit, Danny Smith, and Nicole Sullivan.
 It also featured guest appearances by Adam West, playing himself as the eponymous Mayor Adam West, and Carrie Fisher in her first appearance as Angela, Peter's boss.

 Cultural references

 The episode contains some cultural references, for example when Stewie becomes a tootsie, when Lou Gehrig's evil plot backfired, and Kevin Federline's Magic Mirror, which is Peter.
 The episode featured the 1984 hit single "Wake Me Up Before You Go-Go" from the British pop duo Wham!.
+When Chris is being paddled at school, it parodies a scene from the film Dazed and Confused, with Alice Cooper's "No More Mr. Nice Guy" playing.
 The title of the episode is a reference to songs of the same name by The Time and Steve Miller Band.
-There is a cutaway gag that involves Stewie taking violent revenge on actor Will Ferrell after being disappointed by his film Bewitched.
+There is a cutaway gag that involves Stewie starring in a stage musical adaptation of the film My Left Foot, and another where he takes violent revenge on actor Will Ferrell after being disappointed by his film Bewitched.
 The last scene of the episode is a reference to Raiders of the Lost Ark.